tjvantoll/groceries/README.md

 # Groceries

 Groceries is a web-based grocery-management app built with Angular 2.
+The app was built to show how easy Angular 2 makes it to share code across multiple environments.
+This web implementation shares its services with the [NativeScript Groceries sample](https://github.com/NativeScript/sample-Groceries).

+> **TIP**: You can learn more sharing code between web and native apps with Angular 2 by watching [TJ VanToll and Jen Looper’s talk on the topic from ng-conf 2016](https://www.youtube.com/watch?v=R3nyG2xtzeQ).

+## Development

 To run Groceries you’ll first need to install the Angular 2 CLI installed.

 ```
 npm install -g angular-cli